joakimunge/denoliver/README.md

 _You don't need it!
 You can still use Denoliver as normal without this flag._

-Currently Deno does not provide a way to access local network interfaces, so to do this you need to allow denoliver to spawn the subprocess `ipconfig` and fetch the address frmo there.
+Currently Deno does not provide a way to access local network interfaces, so to do this you need to allow denoliver to spawn the subprocess `ipconfig` and fetch the address from there.
 When [this](https://github.com/denoland/deno/issues/3802) implementation gets finished, this module will probably be deprecated.

-This code is published as a module for you to use here: https://github.com/joakimunge/deno-local-ip/
+This code is published for you to use here: https://github.com/joakimunge/deno-local-ip/

 ## Running